AshishRMenon/GANs-Objective-implementation-application/README.md

 # GANs-Objective-implementation-application
-This repo aims at understanding GAN, provides a small derivation of Generator and Discriminator and provides some of the outputs of its use cases seen in pathology images and Context encoders (inpainting)
+This repo aims at understanding GAN, provides a small derivation of Generator and Discriminator objective functions and demonstrates application of GAN in pathology images and Context encoders (inpainting)